 How Long do I Have to File a Claim for My Traumatic Brain Injury?

 According to Fla.
-Stat. § 95.11, you have four years from the date of the injury to file a claim against the negligent party.
+Stat. § 95.11, you have two years from the date of the injury to file a claim against the negligent party.
 For example, if your injury occurred on April 10th of, 2022, you would be able to file a claim until April 10th, 2026.
-If you file a claim after the four years pass, you risk losing the ability to get the maximum settlement or any settlement at all.
+If you file a claim after the two years pass, you risk losing the ability to get the maximum settlement or any settlement at all.

 However, the statute of limitations for an act of negligence can vary depending on the injury and the details of your case.
 One of our traumatic brain injury attorneys in Fort Myers can tell you the exact amount of time you have to file a claim.